Blue00FF/Blue00FF/README.md

 ## Background

-I have experience with Java and Scala from my early career training, though I haven't used them recently as my focus has shifted to Python and machine learning technologies.
+While I have experience with Java and Scala from my early career training, my focus has shifted to Python and machine learning technologies, particularly in AI, NLP, and infrastructure management.

 ## Projects